Keywords: glioblastoma, MGMT methylation, deep learning, arterial spin labeling, apparent diffusion coefficient, MRI, non-invasive diagnosis

 TL;DR: We show that combining advanced MRI sequences (i.e., ASL and ADC) significantly improves deep-learning prediction of MGMT promoter methylation in glioblastoma.

 Abstract: Accurate determination of O6-methylguanine-DNA methyltransferase (MGMT) promoter methylation status is essential for therapeutic planning in glioblastoma (GBM).
 Although molecular assays remain the reference standard, they are costly, invasive, and not always feasible in routine practice.
 This has motivated the development of non-invasive MRI-based deep learning approaches, particularly those leveraging advanced physiological imaging sequences.
 In this study, we investigated whether arterial spin labeling (ASL) and apparent diffusion coefficient (ADC) imaging provide complementary information for predicting MGMT methylation status in IDH-wildtype GBM.
 We analyzed 351 patients from the UCSF Preoperative Diffuse Glioma MRI dataset and trained 3D convolutional neural network models based on a ResNet-10 architecture using ASL, ADC, diffusion-weighted imaging (DWI), and conventional T2-FLAIR sequences.
-Among single-sequence models, ASL achieved the highest performance (accuracy 0.76, precision 0.75, F1 score 0.73).
+Among single-sequence models, ASL achieved the highest performance (accuracy of 0.76, precision of 0.75, and F1 score of 0.73).
 A dual-sequence model combining ASL and ADC further improved prediction, yielding an AUC of 0.83, significantly outperforming both the ASL-only model and the T2-FLAIR model (AUC 0.6524; DeLong test, $p<0.05$).
 These results demonstrate that integrating perfusion- and diffusion-based MRI captures complementary physiological characteristics relevant to MGMT methylation, offering a more accurate and fully non-invasive alternative for biomarker assessment.
 Incorporating advanced MRI sequences into deep learning pipelines may support more informed treatment planning and improve clinical decision-making for patients with GBM.

 Primary Subject Area: Detection and Diagnosis